IBM-Cloud/terraform-ibm-openshift/README.md

 ## Prerequisite

 * Docker image for the [Terraform & IBM Cloud Provider](https://github.com/ibm-cloud/terraform-provider-ibm#docker-image-for-the-provider)

+Get the latest ibmcloud terraform provider image using the following command:

+    ``` console
+    # Pull the docker image
+    $ docker pull ibmterraform/terraform-provider-ibm-docker
+    ```

 * IBM Cloud account (used to provision resources on IBM Cloud Infrastructure or SoftLayer)

+* Private key required for do ssh in the machines.

 ## 1. Provison the IBM Cloud Infrastrcture for Red Hat® OpenShift